Prosk8er/phpBB3-Styles/paintabstract/contrib/readme.txt

 ## phpBB-Version 3.2.2 - 22.01.2018
 ## phpBB-Version 3.2.3 - 29.10.2018
 ##
-# Created as a Child-Style for phpBB-3.2.3 by Talk19Zehn ( https://www.ongray-design.de )
+# Created as a Child-Style for phpBB-3.2.3 by Talk19Zehn ( ongray-design.de )
 # some changes (header, footer and much more)
 ##
 ## phpBB 3.2.4 - 20.11.18